jac307/MediaArtTutorials/MEDIA2DF3/P1-Final-Submission.md

 > ⚠️ Visible brush strokes, uneven finishes, or unpainted sides will result in **grade deductions**.

 ### Painting Protocol:
+- Lightly **sand all pieces** to remove burn marks or imperfections from laser-cutting before painting
 - Paint each shape **white first** before applying colour
 - Use **2–3 thin, even layers** of colour
 - Let paint **dry completely** between layers